iotaledger/identity.rs/documentation/docs/workflow.md

 The `main` branch contains a stable version of the code that is also released towards package managers such as `crates.io` and `npm`.
 This branch only accepts PR's that merge from `release` or `hotfix` branches.

 #### Dev (dev)
 The `dev` branch contains a frequently updated version of the code that is often released towards package managers under a development flag.
 These releases may contain breaking changes without a strong notice towards developers using them.
 While the `dev` branch may get frequent updates, it may not contain unfinished features.
-Any multi-PR feature will need to be commited to a long-lived `epic` branch created specifically for that feature.
+Any multi-PR feature will need to be committed to a long-lived `epic` branch created specifically for that feature.

 ### Work Branches